-B. Optimization of the Network Weights
+B. Optimization of the network weights

-The training of a feed-forward NN is equivalent to performing a non-linear optimization of the network parameters, the weights.
+The training of a feed-forward NN is equivalent to performing a nonlinear optimization of the network parameters, the weights.
 In so-called supervised learning the optimization is done by comparing the output with known correct answers.
 In the case of fitting a PES, the known answers are the energies obtained from ab initio total energy calculations.
-The optimization of the network weights is performed by some iterative optimization scheme until a desirable solution measured by the sum of the squared residuals between the true or targeted value and the actual output of the network depending on the inputs and the weights is reached.
-In order to minimize the costs the network cycles repeatedly through the following steps of the learning process: (1) present the network one example of the set of data, (2) measure the response of the output layer of the net, (3) calculate the mean squared error between the output and the target value, (4) adjust the weights to minimize the cost function, (5) if the root mean squared error (RMSE) reaches a desired lower bound, stop the iteration, otherwise go back to (1).
+The optimization of the network weights is performed by some iterative optimization scheme until a desirable solution measured by the cost function, here the root mean squared error (RMSE), is reached.
+The RMSE corresponds to the sum of the squared residuals between the true or targeted value and the actual output of the network depending on the inputs and the weights, divided by the number of residuals.
+In order to minimize the costs the network cycles repeatedly through the following steps of the learning process: (1) present the network one example of the set of data, (2) measure the response of the output layer of the net, (3) calculate the RMSE between the output and the target value, (4) adjust the weights to minimize the cost function, (5) if the RMSE reaches a desired lower bound, stop the iteration, otherwise go back to (1).

 Two different update schemes of the parameters in (4) exist.
 One can first present the network the whole set of examples, called an epoch, and only then change the weights accordingly, known as batch or off-line learning, or the update is performed after the presentation of every single example, chosen randomly.
 This is called stochastic or on-line learning.
 There are several advantages of stochastic over batch learning.
-It results most likely in better solutions, because updating the weights after each example increases the probability of getting out of a local minimum of the error surface before the iteration gets stuck [27-29].
-Optimization methods like steepest descent and conjugate gradients can be used for off-line learning.
+It results most likely in better solutions, because updating the weights after each example increases the probability of getting out of a local minimum of the error surface before the iteration gets stuck.^{35-37} Optimization methods like steepest descent and conjugate gradients can be used for off-line learning.

-We tested several optimization algorithms like steepest descend, conjugate gradients and the Extended Kalman Filter (EKF) [51].
-The EKF can be viewed as an iterative second-order or quasi-Newton optimization algorithm and has recently been applied to the optimization of the weights in NNs [52-54].
-We found that the EKF algorithm is clearly superior to the other methods.
+We tested several optimization algorithms like steepest descend, conjugate gradients and the extended Kalman filter (EKF).60 The EKF can be viewed as an iterative secondorder or quasi-Newton optimization algorithm and has recently been applied to the optimization of the weights in NNs.^{61-63} We found that the EKF algorithm is clearly superior to the other methods.
 It leads to smaller values of the error function which are in addition reached faster than in other algorithms.